-6. Within three months from the date of this Order, details for the management of stockpiles on site, over the duration of the permission, shall be submitted to, and agreed in writing with, the planning authority.
+Within three months of the date of this Order, details for the management of stockpiles on site, over the duration of the permission, shall be submitted to and agreed with the planning authority.

 Reason: In the interest of visual amenity and dust suppression.